Safety contacts

 If overhead power lines are downed for any reason, stay clear.
 Call 911 or 1-888-456-7683 for assistance.
 Do not touch the wires.

-If the downed power lines have fallen on a motor vehicle, avoid contact with the vehicle - it has probably been electrified and deadly shock could result if you touch the vehicle and the ground at the same time.
-Stay clear until you are sure the power is shut off.
+If the downed power lines fall on a motor vehicle, avoid contact with the vehicle.
+It’s probably electrified and can result in deadly shock if you touch it and the ground at the same time.
+Get at least 40 feet away and stay clear until you’re sure the power is shut off.

 Overhead lines

-Avoid contacting power lines, whether directly or with another object.
+Avoid touching power lines directly or with another object.
 Don't climb on wooden utility poles, metal transmission towers or any trees that may bring you into contact with power lines.

-Objects can get hung up in power lines or in a tree near an overhead line.
-Don't try to pull it down or climb on anything to get it.
-Call SMUD at 1-888-742-7683 and we'll get it down for you.
+Objects can get caught in power lines or trees near overhead lines.
+Don't try to pull them down or climb on anything to get them.
+Call SMUD at 1-888-742-7683 and we'll get them down for you.

-We get questions about the possible health effects of being exposed to certain electric and magnetic fields, which are found whenever you have electric power.
+We get questions about the possible health effects of exposure to certain electric and magnetic fields that are found wherever you have electric power.

-SMUD offers a brochure that contains helpful information about this subject.
-There are also practical tips you can use if you want to reduce your exposure at home and at work.
+Learn more about EMF, including practical tips to reduce your exposure at home and at work.

 Substations